badaix/snapcast/doc/build.md

     fi
     echo 'media-sound/snapcast client server flac

-If for example you only wish to build the server and *not* the client then preceed the server `USE` flag with `-` i.e.
+If for example you only wish to build the server and *not* the client then precede the server `USE` flag with `-` i.e.

     echo 'media-sound/snapcast client -server